John Marzano

 John Robert Marzano (February 14, 1963 – April 19, 2008), commonly referred to as "Johnny Marz", was an American professional baseball catcher, who played in Major League Baseball (MLB) for the Boston Red Sox, Texas Rangers, and Seattle Mariners, from 1987 to 1992 and 1995 to 1998.
 Generally utilized as a backup catcher, Marzano was a member of division champions with the 1988 and 1990 Red Sox, and the 1997 Mariners, for whom he posted a .287 batting average.
 During his playing days, he stood 5 ft 11 in tall, weighing 185 lb.
 Marzano batted and threw right-handed.

 Early life

 Born in Philadelphia, Pennsylvania, Marzano graduated from its Central High School, and briefly attended Holy Family College, studying radiologic technology.
 He attended Temple University, where he played catcher for the Owls' baseball team from 1982 to 1984.
 In 1982, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League.
 Marzano finished his collegiate career with a .413 batting average.
 Named an All-American by three different organizations in 1984, he batted .448, with 15 home runs, and 61 RBI.
-Marzano finished his career as the all-time Temple University leader in batting average, slugging percentage, and home runs.
+Marzano finished his career as the all-time Temple University leader in batting average, slugging percentage, and tied for the most home runs.

-In the 1984 Major League Baseball draft, Marzano was selected in the first round, 14th overall, by the Boston Red Sox of the American League (AL) and was a member of the silver medal-winning Team USA at the 1984 Olympic Games.
+In the 1984 Major League Baseball draft, Marzano was selected in the first round, 14th overall, by the Boston Red Sox of the American League (AL).
+He was a member of the silver medal-winning Team USA at the 1984 Olympic Games.